 Wool is an amazing upcycle textile that can be reused with other fabrics to create a unique look.
-On this occasion, knitwear brand, Clothes That My Mother Wore, created a spider knitted arms and attached it to an old denim shirt.
+On this occasion, the knitwear brand, Clothes That My Mother Wore, created spider knitted arms and attached them to an old denim shirt.
 I love this shirt piece design and the upcycle message.
 For this reason, I have had it for 5years now and it looks brilliant.

 n England I scout for tweed men’s jackets.
 They are way too big in style and date.
 The tweed quality is super high and warm.
 The tweed blazer below has been upcycled into a cape.
 It looked so chic and they also painted flowers to give it more of a feminine edge.

 You can use upcycle wool and make baskets for socks and underwear storage.